Overview

 Portfolio Exam

-The course is graded using a portfolio exam that will consist of a number of mandatory assignments.
-The first assignment will be due mid-way through the course; the second assignment (a collection of assignments throughout the term), will be due after our final class.
+The course is graded using a portfolio exam that will consist of mandatory assignments.
+The first assignment will be due mid-way through the course and is used to assess whether you are competent in the statistical software R. The second assignment is essentially a collection of assignments with suggested due dates throughout the term.